In Denmark, there are a variety of ways to identify a party’s assets, depending on the type of asset in question.

 Denmark has four derogations from the EU co-operation, one of them being an opt-out from the area of justice.
 Consequently, Denmark is exempt from legal standards setting minimum rules in civil cases.

-However, Denmark has opted in on several EU regulations and international conventions regulating enforcement of judgments, namely the:
+However, Denmark has opted in to several EU regulations and international conventions regulating the enforcement of judgments, namely the:

 These acts are implemented in Danish law by the Enforcement Act.